 London, England (+ Side Trips)

-One of our very favorite cities, one that Carrie returns to multiple times a year, feeling completely at home.
+One of my very favorite cities, one that I return to every year, feeling completely at home.
 Of course it is impossible to share it all, but here is a little taste, including side trips out of the City, just a short train ride away.

 As a dedicated Anglophile, who obsesses over the English Countryside, accents, tailoring, sensibilities, Jane Austen, BBC programming and yes, Benedict Cumberbatch, London is somewhere that always feels welcoming and comforting to me.
 Maybe it is the Canadian/English influence of my Father’s family, or perhaps the pull to the sophistication & culture, but I have always returned to the City annually for the past decade or so.
 Sometime I stay with friends, sometimes I rent an apartment through One Fine Stay (which I highly recommend), and a few years back when I worked for Four Seasons Hotels, I was lucky enough to experience Four Seasons Park Lane London, Four Seasons Hampshire (weekend trip), and also The Berkely Hotel .
 There is no shortage of luxury hotels in London, but you will certainly pay for it.
 Sometimes I like to visit hotels for the sublime tea service like Claridges, or over-the-top cocktails like The Savoy.